 At this point, Dr. Joo may recommend gum grafting to help rebuild and restore your gum tissue.
 Soft tissue is taken from another source and added to your own tissue, where it will integrate after the appropriate healing time.
 It typically takes a couple of weeks to fully heal from gum grafting surgery, and you’ll need to eat soft foods during that time.
 The result will be healthy gums that will support and protect your teeth and bone once again.

 Some patients may have excessive gum tissue, which can diminish the appearance of their smile.
 It’s esthetically desirable to see a certain amount of your teeth when you smile, and when your gum tissue covers a large portion of your tooth, it’s sometimes known as having a “gummy” smile.
 Many people aren’t satisfied with the gummy appearance of their smile and want help to improve their appearance.

-The good news is that Dr. Joo can remove excessive gum tissue in a simple treatment called gum contouring.
+The good news is that Dr. Joo can remove excess gum tissue in a simple treatment called gum contouring.
 During this procedure, the extra gum tissue is taken away, and after a short healing period, you’ll notice the difference in your dazzling new smile.
 Gum contouring combines as much skill as it does artistry, and Dr. Joo helps create beautiful smiles with this simple and effective procedure.

-At Toronto Lakeshore Dental, we’re here for all your dental treatment needs, and we’re happy to offer advanced services such as gum surgery here in the comfort of our office when many other practices would have to refer you to a specialist.
-Contact our office to learn more your options.
+At Toronto Lakeshore Dental, we’re here for all your dental treatment needs, and we’re happy to offer advanced services such as gum surgery here in the comfort of our dental office when many other practices would have to refer you to a specialist.
+Contact our dental office to learn more about your options.